WaqasSaleem97/CC_F25/Lab_Tasks/Lab_5/Lab5.md

 - Save a screenshot immediately after running the command as: `task6_gui_start_command.png`

-4. In the GUI session (local console or RDP) launch Visual Studio Code (installed earlier in Task 4).
+4. In the GUI session launch Visual Studio Code (installed earlier in Task 4).
 From a GUI terminal inside the desktop, run:

 ```bash
 code